National Guard of Russia: Cyber unit

-According to Sergey Sukhankin of the Jamestown Foundation, the National Guard includes a special cyber security and intelligence unit tasked with monitoring and analyzing online social networks.
+According to Sergey Sukhankin of the Jamestown Foundation, the National Guard includes a special cybersecurity and intelligence unit tasked with monitoring and analyzing online social networks.

 Districts

-The National Guard's territorial organization consists of eight National Guard Districts, which each have the same name as their relevant Federal District counterparts.
-An exception is the Eastern National Guard District, which handles military units stationed in the Far Eastern Federal District.
+The National Guard's territorial organization consists of eight National Guard Districts, each named after its corresponding federal district.
+The only exception is the Eastern National Guard District, which handles military units stationed in the Far Eastern Federal District.
 In addition, the Central and Northwestern National Guard Districts have honorific titles included in their full names.
-Each District can be further subdivided into Brigades and has the same boundaries, names and headquarters as those of the former Internal Troops.
+Each district can be further subdivided into brigades and has the same boundaries, names, and headquarters as those of the former Internal Troops.

 Police officers are appointed as heads of the National Guard Districts, while military officers are appointed as chiefs of staff.
-Districts of the Federal National Guard Troops Service directly operate task forces, military units and carry out the other missions of the National Guard, as well as region-level territorial units, such as main administration departments, local administration structures, other departments.
+Districts of the Federal National Guard Troops Service directly operate task forces and military units, and carry out other National Guard missions, as well as region-level territorial units such as main administration departments, local administration structures, and other departments.

 The National Guard Districts are the: